Email Marketing for Dentists: An In-Depth Look at Strategies for Dentists

 c.
 Statistics on Email Marketing for Dentists & Orthodontists

-- 7 out of every 10 emails sent by dental and orthodontic practices blend information with promotions/discounts.
+- 7 out of 10 emails sent by dentists combine information with a promotion.

 4. Dental Marketing Ideas for Email Campaigns

 For some dental practices, the lack of email marketing is due to uncertainty about the best way to use dental email marketing.
 Here are some ideas to help you.